mozilla-releng/balrog/docs/source/infrastructure.rst

 Backups
 -------

-Balrog uses the built-in RDS backups.
+Balrog uses the built-in GCP backups.
 The database in snapshotted nightly, and incremental backups are done throughout the day.
 If necessary, we have the ability to recover to within a 5 minute window.
-Database restoration is done by CloudOps, and they should be contacted immediately if needed.
+Database restoration is done by the Services SRE (Purple) team, and they should be contacted immediately if needed.

 -----------------
 Deploying Changes
 -----------------
-Balrog's `stage and production infrastructure <https://github.com/mozilla-services/cloudops-docs/tree/master/Services/Balrog>`_ are managed by `CloudOps <https://mana.mozilla.org/wiki/display/SVCOPS/Contacting+Services+SRE>`_.
+Balrog's `stage and production infrastructure <https://github.com/mozilla-services/cloudops-docs/tree/master/Services/Balrog>`_ are managed by `Services SRE (Purple) team <https://mozilla-hub.atlassian.net/wiki/spaces/SRE/pages/27920178/Services+SRE+-+Purple+Team>`_.
+Generally, Balrog is deployed on a regular schedule - every 2 weeks, being staged on a Tuesday and deployed to production on a Thursday.

-This section describes how to go from a reviewed patch to deploying it in production.

 ~~~~~~~~~~~~~~~~~~~
 Is now a good time?
 ~~~~~~~~~~~~~~~~~~~
-Before you deploy, consider whether or not it's an appropriate time to.
-Some factors to consider:

-* Are we in the middle of an important release such as a chemspill?
-If so, it's probably not a good time to deploy.
-* Is it Friday?
-You probably don't want to deploy on a Friday except in extreme circumstances.
-* Do you have enough time to safely do a push?
-Most pushes take at most 30 minutes to complete once the production push has begun.
+Although we deploy on a regular schedule it is still important to check to make sure no urgent releases are ongoing before deploying.
+Post a message in `the #releaseduty channel <https://chat.mozilla.org/#/room/#releaseduty:mozilla.org>`_ and wait for confirmation before proceeding with a production deploy.

 ~~~~~~~~~~~~~~~
 Schema Upgrades
 ~~~~~~~~~~~~~~~
 If you need to do a schema change you must ensure that either the current production code can run with your schema change applied, or that your new code can run with the old schema.
 Code and schema changes cannot be done at the same instant, so you must be able to support one of these scenarios.
 Generally, additive changes (column or table additions) should do the schema change first, while destructive changes (column or table deletions) should do the schema change second.
 You can simulate the upgrade with your local Docker containers to verify which is right for you.
-In staging and production, the schema upgrade is done automatically as part of the `balrog-admin` deployment.
+In staging and production, the schema upgrade is done automatically as part of the ``balrog-admin-production`` deployment.

 A quick way to find out if you have a schema change is to diff the current tip of the main branch against the currently deployed tag, eg:
 ::